gitlapse/docs/source/includes/_lapses.md

 Parameter |     Type	| Description
 --------- | ------- 	| -----------
 SHA 	  | Required    | Specify a SHA of a lapse
+Host      | Optional    | Specify a git host i.e. github, bitbucket, etc.
+Username  | Optional    | Specify a username
 Repo 	  | Optional    | Specify a repo name
-Branch 	  | Optional    | Specify a branch in the repo Fields	  | Optional    | Selects which fields of the JSON response to acquire
+Branch 	  | Optional    | Specify a branch in the repo Fields	  | Optional    | Selects which fields of the JSON response to acquire back

 ## POST v1/lapses
 ### Resource URL